televisualarts-cloud/grid-monitor/KNOWN_ISSUES.md

 ## Open

-- Ongoing potential issue with Open Meteo API quotas being prematurely exhausted.
+- Open Meteo API quotas being prematurely exhausted on shared IPs.
   Message appears on EA page "offshore feed degraded — OC4 fallback".

-  Numerous fixes already tried.
-Investigations continue.
+  If you encounter this problem consider asking your ISP for a static IP and avoid using a VPN.

 ---